skreddy99/Predictive_Maintenance/README.md

-# Predictive_Maintenance for Machines, People or Events
+# Predictive Modeling for Machines, People or Events

 Here are some exmaple implementations of a few predicitve maintenance solutions using outlier detection.